 - Addressed to students who have completed at least 120 ECTS of a BSc degree in Mathematics, Physics, Statistics, Informatics, and related areas by June 2021 and MSc students in the same fields.

 - Sound knowledge of statistics or programming for the field of biology, chemistry or medicine.

 Candidates will be selected exclusively on merit, on the basis of academic records, motivation letter, as well as other criteria, such as internationalisation, previous research experience, and letter of reference.
 No selection criteria for positive or negative discrimination will be applied.

-- A scanned copy of the applicant’s certified Academic Record.
-These documents must show the grades attained in exam periods
+- A scanned copy of the student’s certified Academic Record.
+These documents must show the grades attained in exam periods.

 - Additional certificates, prizes, and recognitions

 - A letter of reference from university lecturers or scientists with whom the student has studied or worked.
 Only letters with an official letterhead and signature will be accepted.

 Applicants should indicate up to two research groups in which they would like to work, in order of preference.
 Moreover, if they are interested in a particular research group, they should make reference to it in the motivation letter.
 More information on the research activities of each group can be found on the IRB Barcelona web pages.